danm0e/react-training-presentation/slides/1-3-Objects/0-Intro.md

-Object Oriented JavaScript
-3

-3 - Object Oriented JavaScript
+### Object Oriented JavaScript
+---
+### Agenda

-Using Objects As Modules: Design patterns and pseudo-private variables Object Constructor: How we create objects in JavaScript.
+- Using Objects As Modules: Design patterns and pseudo-private variables
+- Object Constructor: How we create objects in JavaScript.
-Prototypal Inheritance: How JS does inheritance and why your arrays have a .map
+- Prototypal Inheritance: How JS does inheritance and why your arrays have a .map
-Classes: A class is just a function ... but how!?
+- Classes: A class is just a function ... but how!?
-Dynamic Scoping: How JavaScript gives contexts dynamic scope with "this"
+- Dynamic Scoping: How JavaScript gives contexts dynamic scope with "this"
+---

 Using Objects As Modules
 3.1